AutoML-Seminars/AutoML-Seminars.github.io/index.markdown

 layout: default
 ---

 We are organizing a series of virtual seminars about Automatic Machine Learning (AutoML).
+The idea is to have bi-weekly, one hour sessions with a 40 minute talk followed by Q/A session.
-Seminars are free and open to anyone.
+The seminars are free and open to anyone.
 If you are interested in getting notified the details about the seminars and how to join, please sign up to the group listed below.

 We do not share additional details only to avoid spam, everyone will be accepted in the group and invited to all seminars.